- Natural Wonders, Sightseeing Type

 - More than Full Day Time to Spend

 Read about how we rank Things to Do.

-If you're spending time in Northern Serengeti, a trip to the Lobo should be at the top of your list.
+If you're spending time in Northern Serengeti, a trip to the Lobo Valley should be at the top of your list.
 It was this sprawling area that American conservationist Stewart White described as a "paradise" back in 1913.
-Along with the Seronera Valley, Lobo is one of the only places in the park where you have a good chance of spotting all three big cats: lions, cheetahs, and leopards.
-Giraffes, elephants, and ostriches are constant features of the Lobo Valley, and you're also guaranteed a glimpse of the vast Migration between July and October.
+Along with the Seronera Valley, the Lobo Valley is one of the only places in the park where all three big cats – lions, cheetahs and leopards – roam.
+Giraffes, elephants and baboons are also regulars in the Lobo Valley, and from July through November, millions of wildebeest, gazelles and zebras come to the area during The Great Migration.

 Though a few species stay in the area year-round, Northern Serengeti's animal population typically thins during the wet season, so it's best to visit in the dry season when animals travel north as part of The Great Migration.
 The Lobo Valley is also a more affordable spot to catch a glimpse of this famous migration, thanks to cheaper rates at area accommodations.

 Getting to the Lobo Valley, which sits at the southeastern edge of Northern Serengeti, will require driving, taking a safari tour or flying into the nearby Lobo airstrip.
 A few lodges and campsites are available within the area.
 The region itself is free to visit 24 hours a day, but lacks facilities like public restrooms, gift shops and convenience stores that are commonly found in other parts of the park.
 Learn more about the Lobo Valley by visiting the Serengeti National Park website.